-This rule is applicable to any person who manufactures, any aerospace vehicle coating or aerospace component coating for use within the District, as well as any person who uses, applies, or specifies solicits the use or application of any aerospace vehicle or component surface coatings or associated solvent within the Districtfor aircraft or aerospace vehicle parts and products.
+This rule is applicable to any person who manufactures any aerospace vehicle coating or aerospace component coating for use within the District, as well as any person who uses, applies, or solicits the use or application of any aerospace vehicle or component coating or associated solvent within the District.
 Rule 337 does not apply to electronic components.